ShujiaHuang/liusylab.org/content/authors/siyang-liu/_index.md

 ---
 # Display name
-name: Siyang Liu
+title: Siyang Liu

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
 - Siyang Liu